conan-io/docs/getting_started.rst

 We'll use CMake as build system in this case but keep in mind that Conan **works with any build system** and is not limited to using CMake.

+Make sure you are running the latest Conan version.
+Read the :ref:`Conan update<conan_update>` section get more information.

 An MD5 Encrypter using the Poco Libraries
 -----------------------------------------